 ensure the quality of management activities and operations in all areas of the Gaming Enterprise(s); and,

-have all duties and responsibilities customary for a General Manager of a gaming, restaurant, hotel, and entertainment enterprise, including responsibility for the overall operation of the Gaming Enterprise(s), subject to any limitations or prohibitions set forth in this Ordinance.
+have all duties and responsibilities customary for a General Manager of a gaming, restaurant, hotel, and entertainment enterprise, including responsibility for the overall operation of the Gaming Enterprise(s), subject to any limitations or prohibitions set forth in this Ordinance or other applicable laws.

 Specific Duties.

 Primary Management Official Employment.
 The General Manager shall have the power to employ Primary Management Officials for the Gaming Enterprise(s) in accordance with the laws and resolutions of the Tribe.
-The Ogema and Tribal Council shall be provided evaluation reports regarding the performance of all Primary Management Officials on an annual basis or more frequently as needed.
-The General Manager shall keep the Ogema and Tribal Council informed of any matters concerning performance of Primary Management Official employees.
+The Oversight Task Force shall be provided evaluation reports regarding the performance of all Primary Management Officials on an annual basis or more frequently as needed.
+The General Manager shall keep the Oversight Task Force informed of any matters concerning performance of Primary Management Official employees.

 Personnel Manual.
 The General Manager shall have the power to approve and amend the Personnel Manual for the Gaming Enterprise(s), subject to the overriding authority of the Tribal Council to establish employment regulation and laws by law or resolution.
-The General Manager shall provide at least a 90-day advance notice to the Ogema and Tribal Council of all proposed amendments to the Personnel Manual.
+The General Manager shall provide at least a 60-day advance notice to the Ogema and Tribal Council of all proposed amendments to the Personnel Manual.

 Collective Bargaining Agreements; Contracts.
-Subject to Section 17.06 of this Ordinance if an Interim Oversight Task Force is appointed pursuant to Article IX, the General Manager is expressly delegated the authority to negotiate Collective Bargaining Agreements for the Gaming Enterprise(s), subject to Ogema approval.
-The Ogema may designate a member of the Unified Legal Department or other attorney contracted by the Tribe to serve as a proxy signatory on the Ogema’s behalf.
+Subject to Section 16.06 of this Ordinance, the General Manager is expressly delegated the authority to negotiate Collective Bargaining Agreements for the Gaming Enterprise(s), subject to approval of the Oversight Task Force.
 Collective Bargaining Agreements shall be forwarded to the Tribal Council Recorder for filing with the General Manager’s Monthly Report.

 Release of Financial Information.
 The General Manager is expressly delegated authority to release necessary financial information to support the Little River Casino Resort’s position(s) during any collective bargaining process.
 Financial information released shall be subject to the confidentiality provisions under Article XVI of the Fair Employment Practices Code.

 Contracts.
-Subject to Section 17.04 of this Ordinance if an Interim Oversight Task Force is appointed pursuant to Article IX, the General Manager shall have the power to approve contracts up to and including $50,000.00 without Tribal Council approval, subject also to those limitations identified in Article VI of this Ordinance.
-Contracts in excess of $50,000.00 shall require Tribal Council approval.
+The General Manager is responsible for the execution of any contract approved by the Oversight Task Force.
+Every contract shall be reviewed by a member of the Tribe’s Unified Legal Department or by an outside attorney whose contract was executed by the Ogema and ratified by Tribal Council.

 Expenditures.
-Subject to Section 17.05 of this Ordinance if an Interim Oversight Task Force is appointed pursuant to Article IX, the General Manager shall authorize all Gaming Enterprise capital expenditures, and shall authorize all other expenditures in excess of $50,000.00, excluding budgeted daily operational expenses.
+The General Manager may authorize all other expenditures less $50,000.00, excluding budgeted daily operational expenses.

 Compliance and Accounting Audits.
 The General Manager shall comply fully with requests of, and provide all requested assistance to, any auditors retained by the Tribe’s Elected Officials to audit the Gaming Enterprise(s)’ compliance with regulatory and accounting requirements, and adherence to appropriate business practices.

-Additional Duties of General Manager or Primary Management Officials.
+Additional Duties of General Manager or Primary Management Officials at the Direction of the General Manger.
 In addition to all other duties of the General Manager contained in this Ordinance, the General Manager, or his or her designee who shall be a Primary Management Official, shall be responsible for carrying out the following additional duties:

 Mandatory Reporting Requirements.
-Ensuring the accuracy and timely submission of all mandatory budgets and reports in accordance with the schedules set forth in Article VIII of this Ordinance.
+Ensuring the accuracy and timely submission of all mandatory budgets and reports in accordance with the schedules set forth in Article VI of this Ordinance.